Vagg(s)

 1) Humphrey Verin

-2) John Verin buried 1695
+2) John Verin buried 1695 [probable son of Humphrey]

+Probably the John Ffearnon who was paid for going to Bridgwater in 1677 'for to convict ye assises' - OOP.
 John was given clothes for his son and daughter in 1686 and clothes by the OOP for his son Humphrey in 1692.
 Shoes and a waistcoat bought for Mary in 1687 and ditto in 1688 plus britches for Humphrey.
 In 1702 there is mention in the OOP of John Vearin going to sessions.
 An Elner Vearin receiving clothes and money 1680-83 may be another daughter or close relative of John – possibly even his mother.

 3) Humphrey Veering bur.
-1 May 1737 Butleigh? {uncertain if this one or next]
+1 May 1737 Butleigh? [uncertain if this one or next]

-4) Humphrey Vering of Butley bur.
+4) Humphrey Vering of 'Butley' bur.
 23 Dec 1753 Butleigh ?

 5) Grace Verin bur.
-16 May 1731 Butleigh
+16 May 1731 Butleigh [wife of (1)?]

 6) Stephen Verin